- Nix 67.2%

 System Packages (available to all users, all hosts)

-Edit packages/system.nix.
+Edit modules/common/system.nix.
 These are available system-wide via environment.systemPackages:

 environment.systemPackages = with pkgs; [